t3kt/raytk/docs/_reference/operators/output/render2D.md

     name: Scaling
   - label: UV Map
     name: Uvmap
+    summary: UV Map that is used to pick the uV coordinates used for each pixel.
+If this is provided, the `Alignment` and `Scaling` not used.
   - label: Max Distance
     name: Maxdist
   - label: Time Reference Operator
     name: Timerefop
   - label: Shader Builder Config
     name: Shaderbuilderconfig
+  summary: Renders a 2D image by evaluating the input field for each pixel.

 ---

+Renders a 2D image by evaluating the input field for each pixel.

+The input field can return either vec4 which is used as RGBA, or a float, which is copied to all 4 channels.
+The input field can use either 2D coordinates, or 1D, in which case it only uses the X axis and renders the same result for each vertical line of pixels.